Problems We Found In Drinking Water In Stockton

 Kezia Snipe | Research Analyst

 For Hydroviv’s Stockton water quality assessment, our scientists examined water quality test data from California Water Service, the water utility provider for Stockton, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and work with our contacts at EPA to understand upcoming regulatory changes.
 The water filters that we sell to people who live in Stockton are optimized with all of these things in mind.

 Source Of Stockton Drinking Water

 California Water uses a combination of local groundwater and water purchased from the Stockton East Water District, which is imported from the New Melones and New Hogan Reservoirs.
-The Stockton system includes 27 active wells, one well being prepared to go online, 17 booster pumps, and 12 storage tanks.
+The City Stockton's water system includes 27 active wells, one well being prepared to go online, 17 booster pumps, and 12 storage tanks.

 Arsenic In Stockton Drinking Water

 Arsenic is a toxic metal that is known to cause cancer and other health issues.
 Arsenic contamination originates from the source water itself, and is more prominent in areas (like Stockton) that pull water from groundwater sources.
 Like other municipalities in the same region, Stockton's drinking water has detectable levels of arsenic in the drinking water, on average 2.2 parts per billion (up to 8 parts per billion) in the most recent data.
 Because of this, Stockton made the following public disclosure:

 "While your drinking water meets the federal and state standards for arsenic, it does contain low levels of arsenic.
 The arsenic standards balance the current understanding of arsenic’s possible health effects against the costs of removing arsenic from drinking water.
 The EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects, such as skin damage and circulatory problems."